mayhammad277/OrbitFlow-STM-/README.md

 **We are actively seeking:**

-1. A Technical Co-Founder with an extensive orbital mechanics and controls background[cite: 1].
+1. A Technical Co-Founder with an extensive orbital mechanics and controls background.
-2. Pilot conversations with LEO constellation operators and space situational awareness (SSA) providers[cite: 1].
+2. Pilot conversations with LEO constellation operators and space situational awareness (SSA) providers.